-“Doing Mathematics should always mean finding patterns and crafting beautiful and meaningful explanations.” – Paul Lockhart
+“Doing Mathematics should always mean finding patterns and crafting beautiful and meaningful explanations”

 Teaching of Maths

 We take great pride in our work at Mersey Park Primary School and our Maths work is no exception.
-We enjoy celebrating other people’s success and linking our Maths work to our curriculum topics.
+We enjoy celebrating the success of other people and linking our Maths work to our curriculum topics.

 The National Curriculum for Maths aims to ensure that all children: